We Made This Life

 Research the market

-The first thing that you should do if you are looking to sell is research the current market.
-There is definitely a time to sell and a time to stay put.
-You want to try to sell when prices are at the top of an upward curve.
-Too soon and you won't get as much for your house as you could have and too late and the prices may have fallen again.
-It is a delicate balance!
+The first thing you should do if you're looking to sell is research the current market (and if you're local, a quick chat with Estate Agents Paddington can help you get a realistic feel for pricing and demand).
+There's definitely a time to sell and a time to stay put - ideally you want to list when prices are at the top of an upward curve.
+Too soon and you may not get as much for your home as you could; too late and prices may have dipped again.
+It's a delicate balance.

-Research sold house prices in your area, and in your street specifically, as well as other houses currently on the market.
-What does your home have that they don't and what could you do better to bring your property above theirs in level.
-You want people to choose your property over a similar one that might be on the market.
+Look up sold house prices in your area, and on your street specifically, as well as similar homes currently on the market.
+What does your property offer that others don't, and what small improvements could you make to help it stand out?
+The goal is to make buyers choose your home over a comparable option nearby.

-As part of your research, spend time deciding whether to sell or rent your home - compare achievable sale price with likely monthly rent, demand in your area, and the responsibilities and costs of becoming a landlord.
+As part of your research, spend time deciding whether to sell or rent your home - compare the achievable sale price with likely monthly rent, local demand, and the responsibilities and costs that come with becoming a landlord.

 Find an estate agent